AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-hands-on-with-iceberg-dremio-laptop.md

 ## Tagging Important States with Nessie: Creating Data Snapshots

 In addition to branching, Nessie also offers the ability to tag specific states of your data, making it easy to create snapshots at critical moments.
-Tags allow you to mark key data versions—such as a quarterly report cutoff or pre-migration data state—so you can refer back to them if needed.
+Tags allow you to mark key data versions: such as a quarterly report cutoff or pre-migration data state, so you can refer back to them if needed.

 In this section, we’ll walk through creating tags in Nessie to capture the current state of the data and explore how to use tags for historical analysis or recovery.